 Dr. Johnathan Sarfati, a research scientist from Wellington, New Zealand, puts it this way.
 “Many people have the belief that “science” has proven the earth to be billions of years old… However science deals with repeatable observations in the present, while evolution/long age ideas are based on assumptions from outside science about the unobservable past.”
 (2)

 The scientific method becomes much less helpful when things are less easily measured, or when it is making predictions about past or distant future events.
 Thus studies of emotion, intellect, or thought processes are often inaccurate.
-Studies of things which happened millions of years ago, with questions as to the intervening circumstances are equally suspect.
+Studies of things which happened millions of years ago (so called historical science), with questions as to the intervening circumstances are equally suspect.
 They require many assumptions.
 And science in any field that is based on assumptions frequently changes when the assumptions are discovered to be false or inaccurate.
 This will, I hope allow the reader to begin to differentiate between strong and weak areas of “science”.

 Perhaps the best, most concise explanation was by Stephen Grocott.
 He explains that we cannot see evolution occurring today and no one was there to observe it in the past, which means it is not observable or testable, and so it is unscientific.
 Creation, by these same criteria, is neither observable nor testable, and so is unscientific.
 He concludes “Given that creation and evolution are both outside the reams of science, why should I, as a scientist, have problems with belief in creation while really being “scientific”?
 I don’t.”
 (3)